Nico González (footballer, born 2002)

-Nicolás González Iglesias (born 3 January 2002), sometimes known mononymously as Nico, is a Spanish professional footballer who plays as a defensive midfielder for club Manchester City.
+Nicolás González Iglesias (born 3 January 2002), sometimes known mononymously as Nico, is a Spanish professional footballer who plays as a defensive midfielder for club Newcastle United.

 Club career

 Barcelona

 González was born in A Coruña, Galicia, and started his career with local side Montañeros at the age of seven.
 In December 2012, he agreed to a move to Barcelona, effective as of the following July.

 On 19 May 2019, aged just 17, González made his senior debut for the reserves, coming on as a late substitute for Kike Saverio in a 2–1 Segunda División B away loss against Castellón.
 In the 2020–21 season, he was initially a member of the Juvenil A before starting to feature regularly for the reserve team from November 2020 onwards.

 On 12 May 2021, González renewed his contract until 2024, with a €500 million buyout clause.
 After featuring in the main squad during the pre-season, he made his first team – and La Liga – debut on 15 August, replacing Sergio Busquets in the opening game of the 2021–22 La Liga season, a 4–2 victory against Real Sociedad.

 González scored his first professional goal on 12 December 2021, netting the opener in a 2–2 away draw against Osasuna.